search icon

 Since a foreign entity could have a nexus with multiple states, it may have to pay franchise taxes in multiple states.

 Figuring out what constitutes “doing business” in a state for an online business can get complicated.
-While some states provide guidance on their websites, you still may want to consult a professional like a CPA.
+While some states provide guidance on their websites, it’s always wise to consult a professional like a CPA.

 Exempt Entities

 Franchise tax isn’t imposed on all business types.
 Sole proprietorships, general partnerships (GPs), and non-profit organizations are typically exempt.
-Again, this varies by state, so it’s important to understand your state’s tax laws.
+Again, this varies by state, so it’s important for an entrepreneur to understand their state’s specific tax laws.

 Recommended: What is the California Franchise Tax Board Fee?